-You might also want to provide a FAQ page for questions that people regularly have about your church.
+You might also want to provide an FAQ page for questions that people regularly have about your church.

 Objective #2 – Inform Current Members

 The next objective your church website needs is to be a tool for your current members to stay up to date on the latest activities and events your church is going to have.

 Your website can be the communications hub between your church and your members.
 You should have a page that lists out the upcoming events for kids, men, women, youth, and community service groups.

 This can be a little time consuming but if you also have a Facebook page for your church, there are programs available to connect your Facebook page to your church website and all your activities and events that you list on Facebook can be imported right to your church website.
 That is what we do at my church.

-You can also use your church website to inform your members on your giving goals and allow them the opportunity to give online.
+You can also use your church website to inform your members about your giving goals and allow them the opportunity to give online.

 Objective #3 – Inspire Your Church Members And Others